 Functionality

-The DECODE_BASE64 function converts a Base64-encoded text string back into its original binary data format.
-It is the inverse operation of the ENCODE_BASE64 function.
+The DECODE_BASE64 function converts a Base64-encoded string back into its original value.
+It is the inverse of ENCODE_BASE64 and takes no value, so you reference the attribute only.

 Return value